Team-GhostLand/GhostLand7/README.md

 * Enable "visited=don't show again" for Structure Credits
 * Add the modpack icon into our files (won't be auto-applied, but this way, people will at least have the option to enable it themselves), preferably in such a way that it also works as a server icon, without needing to set one explicitly
 * Clear configs for mods that are no longer with us (eg. ~~Geocluster~~ *that's gone now, but there are a lot more removed mods from that 2a23 update, that left their configs behing*)
-* *also, this isn't really a config-related TODO, but we need to check whether Bed Overhaul on server-side only*
+* *also, this isn't really a config-related TODO, but we need to check whether Bed Overhaul works on server-side only*

 ### Vanilla
 * polski (auto)